michaeldong1/ZOONOMIA/README.md

 ## Introduction

-This repository regroups the pipelines used to generate the different datasets used for the analysis in the alignment.
+This repository regroups the pipelines used to generate the different datasets used for the generation and analysis of the 241-mammal Zoonomia dataset, for the upcoming publications:
+- "Evolutionary constraint and innovation across hundreds of placental mammals" UNDER REVIEW
+- and "Evolutionary constraint and innovation across hundreds of placental mammals" UNDER REVIEW

-They are currently only set to run on the Uppmax SLURM batch system.
+They are set to run on the Uppmax SLURM batch system.

 The programs used were already installed on the Uppmax system.